 As a party you may:

-- Conduct discovery of other parties; that is, ask written questions of the other parties before the hearing.
+- conduct discovery of other parties; that is, ask written questions of the other parties before the hearing.

-- File pleadings that request IUB action or are in response to other parties’ requests for IUB action.
+- file pleadings that request IUB action or are in response to other parties’ requests for IUB action.

-- File the prepared testimony of yourself or other witnesses.
+- file the prepared testimony of yourself or other witnesses.
 Prepared testimony is a document with written questions and answers that address the issues you want to raise with regard to the docket or in response to prepared testimony of other parties.

-- Appear at the hearing and present testimony, cross-examine witnesses, and raise issues with the IUB about the evidence.
+- appear at the hearing and present testimony, cross-examine witnesses, and raise issues with the IUB about the evidence.

-- File post-hearing briefs as allowed by the IUB.
+- file post-hearing briefs as allowed by the IUB.

 As a party your responsibilities are to:

-- Conduct yourself in a manner consistent with the standard of conduct for attorneys.
+- conduct yourself in a manner consistent with the standard of conduct for attorneys,

-- Respond to other parties’ discovery requests.
+- respond to other parties’ discovery requests.

 III.
 Appearance at hearing

-Under IUB procedures, direct testimony is prepared and prefiled in the docket, so most examination of witnesses is cross-examination by opposing parties.
+Under IUB procedures, direct testimony is prepared and filed in advance in the docket, so most examination of witnesses is cross-examination by opposing parties.